wso2/docs-ei/README.md

 To see the **latest released documentation** for the WSO2 Enterprise Integrator 7 family, go to: https://ei.docs.wso2.com/en/latest/

-To see the **upcoming unreleased documentation** for the WSO2 Enterprise Integrator 7 family, go to: https://ei.docs.wso2.com/en/next/

 ## Contributing to WSO2 EI documentation

 As an open source project, WSO2 EI welcomes contributions from the community.
 To start contributing, read these contribution guidelines for information on how you should go about contributing to our project.